 The second option is to ask the influencer to mention your Facebook Page or Instagram profile.
 If the content on your profile is relevant, entertaining, and interesting, driving traffic to your profile page should increase the number of fans and followers.
 However, there’s another reason why to do it: you can retarget your social media advertising based on the visits alone.
 And here’s a truly hidden gem: you can even retarget Facebook advertising for users who visited your Instagram profile!

-The third option and the most direct approach is to embed social media content on your product page and use it as a social proof.
+The third option and the most direct approach is to embed user-generated content on your webshop and use it as a social proof.
 On average, the conversion rates are 20-30 % higher when social content is displayed at the moment of purchase helping visitors to move from Desire to Action.

 For more inspiration, learn how to add a social media feed to your website.

 Gain customer insight and data